NXPHoverGames/GitBook-AIM/overview-of-the-nxp-gazebo-stack.md

 ## Summary

 This page is designed to help contestants understand the inner-workings of the NXP Gazebo simulation stack.
 As a contestant, you will only need to focus on a small set of files within this massive workspace.
-In order to reduce confusion, we have created a detailed outline of all of the files and folders in the stack, and have documented the specific files and folders that contestants will be working with in order to write self-driving algorithms for their simulated NXP Cup car.
+In order to reduce confusion, we have created a detailed outline of all of the files and folders in the stack, and have documented the specific files and folders that contestants will be working with in order to write self-driving algorithms for their simulated NXP Cup car

 ## Outline of the stack